flarnrules/cw-academy/1-cw-sc-basics/environment.md

 - I ran that on the cw-whitelist that I cloned from the cw-plus repo, and the check passed.

+- Note - I cannot commit to the cw-plus repo that I cloned, because that's pulling down the repo from the CosmWasm org.

+- I need to make a copy if I want to have my own version of these smart contracts.

+- Git continues to be cofusing to me....

 That's the end of the first lesson!